cfunkz/fastapi-easylimiter/README.md

 # fastapi-easylimiter

 Simple ASGI async rate-limiting middleware for FastAPI with Redis or in-memory caching.
+Designed to handle auto-generated routes (such as those provided by FastAPI-Users) without requiring decorators.

 ## Simple design